-One of our Supervisory Board members is the Chairman and CEO of France Telecom and a member of the Board of Directors of Thomson.
-France Telecom and its subsidiaries supply certain services to our company and Thomson is one of our strategic customers.
+One of the members of our Supervisory Board is the Chairman and CEO of France Telecom and a member of the Board of Directors of Thomson.
+France Telecom and its subsidiaries supply certain services to our Company and Thomson is one of our strategic customers.
 We believe that these transactions are made on an arms-length basis in line with market practices and conditions.